-Both big and small brands can have a though time making content for various communication channels on everyday basis.
+Both big and small brands can have a tough time making content for various communication channels on an everyday basis.

 In that situation, you can feel like life gave you lemons, so my imaginary person in the examples is growing and selling exactly those fruits.